sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

     If they have a long-term strategy to move to the cloud, have already moved some resources there, have a plan to co-locate with a partner data center, or have identified cloud services they'd like to take advantage of, then moving straight to the cloud might be preferred.

-    It might be easier to be on-premises if they don't have Express Route for their Excel spreadsheets and other on-premises resources that can't migrate to Azure quite yet.
+    It might be easier to be on-premises if they don't have ExpressRoute for their Excel spreadsheets and other on-premises resources that can't migrate to Azure quite yet.

 2. Can we have two proofs-of-concept that demonstrate both migrations?